Zee Marathi: Reception

 The channel also has launched some mobile apps like Tumcha Aamcha Jamala, Home Minister, Kisaan Abhiman and Talent app.
 The channel content could also be viewed on ZEE5 app.
 Due to the COVID-19 pandemic, Zee Marathi stopped their all current shows from 27 March 2020 and they reran their old shows during lockdown period.
 After that from 8 June 2020, they started some short & new lockdown series and from 13 July 2020, they started their original shows.

 The channel also arranges some functions like Nakshatranche Dene, Swaratarang, Ganeshotsav, Diwali Dhamaka, etc. It also had launched new magazines from 2017 like Khali Doke Var Pay (Summer Vacation), Sukhakarta (Ganesh Utsav), Utsav Natyancha (Diwali Festival) and a Newspaper Zee Marathi Disha.
 Zee Marathi revamped with new graphics and launched 7 new shows from 23 August 2021 on the occasion of 22nd anniversary.

-Initially, the channel aired series from Monday to Friday, but from 1 July 2007, series started showing from Monday to Saturday.
-Also, from 24 July 2017, Zee Marathi had started a new prime time from 1 to 2 pm, but due to lack of response from the people, this prime time was closed on 25 November 2017.
-Zee Marathi channel has made films based on the episodes of the series Jai Malhar and Eka Lagnachi Dusri Goshta.

-Zee Marathi started the Alpha Gaurav Award for Film and Drama Award in the year 2000 and Zee Marathi Utsav Natya Award for the series since 2004.
-In the year 2013, Unch Mazha Zoka Award was started to honor the women of the society.
-In 2015, Zee Marathi launched the Zee Gaurav Awards in two categories, the Zee Chitra Gaurav Award for movies and the Zee Natya Gaurav Award for plays.
-Zee Marathi organizes Swartarang every year to give Mumbai Police a break from work.

-From April 2014, Zee Marathi started showing many experimental and commercial plays on Marathi theater every Sunday through Nakshatra.
-So the Nakshatra program became popular in a short time.
-Also, Zee Marathi has performed songs of old popular singers from the program Nakshatranche Dene.
-Zee Marathi airs series every Sunday in the month of May or October every year.